Ogilvie–MacKenzie alpine tundra: Climate

 The climate of the ecoregion is Tundra climate (Köppen climate classification ET), a local climate in which at least one month has an average temperature high enough to melt snow (0 °C (32 °F)), but no month with an average temperature in excess of 10 °C (50 °F).
 Temperatures in the region average 9 C in the summer months, and -21.5 C in the winter.

 Average precipitation ranges from 300 mm/year in the low elevations in the north to 750 mm/year in the higher elevations of the Selwyn Mountains of the southeast.

 Flora and fauna

 The vegetation is alpine and subalpine.
 The ground cover is 23% low herbaceous cover, 19% shrub, 17% is closed evergreen forest, 11% is open forest, and 28% is bare or has sparse vegetation.
 The open forest is characterized by discontinuous stands of white spruce (Picea glauca), alpine fir (Abies lasiocarpa) and lodgepole pine (Pinus contorta).
 These are typically surrounded by lower willow (Salix spp.), dwarf birch (Betula spp.) and northern Labrador tea (Rhododendron subsect.
 Ledum).

 There are extensive stands of paper birch (Betula papyrifera) in the north.
 The higher elevations see alpine tundra of lichens, mountain avens (Dryas octopetala), shrubs (Ericaceae), sedge (Carex spp.), and cottongrass (Eriophorum spp.).

-Large mammals in the region include caribou (Rangifer tarandus), grizzly bear (Ursus arctos), brown bear (Ursus americanus), Dall's Sheep (Ovis dalli), moose (Alces alces), beaver (Castor canadensis), red fox (Vulpes vulpes), wolf (Canis lupus), and hare (Lepus spp.)
+Large mammals in the region include caribou (Rangifer tarandus), grizzly bear (Ursus arctos), brown bear (Ursus americanus), Dall's Sheep (Ovis dalli), moose (Alces alces), beaver (Castor canadensis), red fox (Vulpes vulpes), wolf (Canis lupus), and hare (Lepus spp.).
+There is also a bird population residing in the ecoregion.